thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 The two different modes are in use to different amounts all over the world, its imposible for us (yet - the data will soon be there for us to say with more confidence) to tell you which to pick for your location.
 I suggest that you  install both packages, run both for a week and compare numbers for your location.
 Perhaps, like me in California, both have high value and you will end up running a few SDR dongles.
 (I run 3 in the one Pi 3).
 The other 'fun' part here is that if the full spread of ACARS frequencies are in use in your location, it will be too wide for a single RTLSDR bandwidth, so if they are and you want to catch all the data (please and thank-you), then you will need to run two dongles, a lower set of frequencies on one and the higher set on the other.
-So, a full setup is 2 x ACARS SDR and 1 x VDL2 SDR.
+So, a full setup might consist of 2 x ACARS SDR and 1 x VDL2 SDR.

 ## Hardware BOM (Bill of materials)
 * 1 x Antenna.
 There are some options here.
 Some have used an old ham 2m antenna, others a 'scanner' antenna.
 Ovoid a discone, they are very low gain.
 Here is a nice airband antenna from [Amazon](https://www.amazon.com/dp/B07XNKX18D?ref_=cm_sw_r_ud_dp_QW7K7EJXCSYNG1BKXQTY) Note that you can NOT use your existing ADSB one, the frequencies are not even close.